Our Board

 Matt Noble

-Prior to EF, Matt worked in a number of education-focused startups beginning in the late 1990s.
+Matt worked in a number of education-focused startups beginning in the late 1990s.
 He was an early employee at Revolution Prep, where he managed the development and growth of Revolution’s e-learning offerings addressing SAT/ACT preparation, California High School Exit Exam intervention, Algebra Readiness support, and more.
-In particular, he worked closely with districts, schools, and educators in systematically underserved communities to implement some of their earliest edtech efforts with a focus on adoption, educator support, and student outcomes.
+He worked closely with districts, schools, and educators in systematically underserved communities to implement some of their earliest edtech efforts with a focus on adoption, educator support, and student outcomes.